 With class sizes ranging from 10 to 24 and a newly-refurbished modern teaching space, the faculty has the resources to provide language classes from beginner to advanced, to enable each student to progress and fulfil their potential.
 From Years 7 to 9 (Key Stage 3), all students study two languages* and at least one language for GCSE, although we are happy to say, many of our students choose to study more than one language at this stage.

-- Students who have Malaysian citizenship are required by law to pursue a course in Bahasa Malaysia up to Year 11.
+- Students who have Malaysian citizenship are required by law to pursue a course in Bahasa Malaysia up to Year 9 as a minimum.
+At (I)GCSE level, we encourage the continuation of the Bahasa course, but it is not compulsory from Year 10 onwards.

 - Students who are native or near native speakers of a language, have the option to sit the external examination of their 1st language as independent candidates, thus providing them the opportunity to acquire added skills in a new language.